downlinko/downlinko.github.io/_posts/development/2018-06-19-download-install-java-8-windows.md

 ## Step #3: Test

-To test the setup open Internet Explorer.
+To test the Java setup open Internet Explorer.

 > Mozilla Firefox 64-bit and Google Chrome no longer support Java applets.
-They cannot not be used to perform this test.
+You cannot use them to perform this test.

 Go to the [Java verification page](https://www.java.com/en/download/installed.jsp?detect=jre){:target="_blank"}.